Saira7/Salon-Appointment-Scheduler/README.md

 The assignment project for relational databases in FreeCodeCamp.
-It follows the instructions and guidlines provided in the CodeAlly.
+It follows the instructions and guidelines provided in the CodeAlly.